 If your primary reason for drinking bottled water is to stay hydrated on the go, try a reusable water bottle.
-You can buy a refillable stainless-steel flask for around $20 or a lightweight, BPA-free plastic bottle for about $10.
+You can buy a refillable stainless-steel flask or flexible water bottle (the HydraPak Stash 1L is a great choice) for around $20 or a lightweight, BPA-free plastic bottle for about $10.
 Cheaper still, buy a $2 bottle of juice, drink the contents, and clean out the bottle for refilling.

 2. Single-Serve Soda Bottles

 Soda is a close second to bottled water in popularity.
 According to the IBWA’s statistics, Americans consumed an average of 37.5 gallons of soda each in 2017.

 There’s no shortage of studies showing that sugar-sweetened sodas are bad for your health.
 A research summary from the Harvard School of Public Health says they increase the risk of diabetes, heart disease, gout, diabetes, and bone density loss.
 A growing body of research suggests that sugar-free sodas pose many of the same risks, according to Consumer Reports.